silverton-io/buz-docs/docs/introduction/what-is-buz.md

 # When To Use Buz
-- **You want to collect data from a variety of places with a single system.**
+- **You want to collect data from a variety of places using a single, fully-OSS system.**
     - Event-tracking SDK's like Snowplow Analytics or Segment (coming soon)
     - Self-describing payloads
     - Webhooks